MariamEssam5/Flutter-Interview-Questions/Web Basics/HTML_CSS_MCQs_ITI_Preparation.md

 ## 🟠 HTML – Multiple Choice Questions

 **1. What does HTML stand for?**
-A) HyperText Markdown Language
+A) HyperText Markdown Language.
-B) HyperTool Markup Language
+B) HyperTool Markup Language.
-C) HyperText Markup Language
+C) HyperText Markup Language.
-D) HighText Machine Language
+D) HighText Machine Language.
 ✅ **Correct:** C

 **2. Which HTML tag is used to create a hyperlink?**